Optician: History of opticians and spectacle makers

 Between 1781 and 1789, silver spectacles with sliding extension temples were being fabricated in France; however it was not until the 19th century that they gained extensive popularity.
 John McAllister of Philadelphia began fabricating spectacles with sliding temples containing looped ends which were much easier to use with the then-popular wigs.
-The loops supplement the inadequacy of stability, by allowing the addition of a cord or ribbon which could be tied behind the head, thus holding the eyeglasses firmly in place.
+The loops supplement the inadequacy of stability, by allowing the addition of a cord or ribbon which could be tied behind the head, thus holding the glasses firmly in place.

 In 1826, William Beecher moved to Massachusetts from Connecticut to establish a jewellery-optical manufacturing shop.
 The first ophthalmic pieces he fabricated were silver spectacles, which were later followed by blue steel.
 In 1869 the American Optical Company was incorporated and acquired the holdings of William Beecher.
 In 1849 J. J. Bausch immigrated to the United States from Germany.
 He had already served an apprenticeship as an optician in his native land and had found work in Berne.
 His reimbursement for the labour on a complete pair of spectacles was equal to six cents.
 Mr. Bausch encountered difficult times in America from 1849 until 1861, at which time war broke out.
 When the war prevented import of glass frames, demand for his hard rubber frames skyrocketed.
 Continuous expansion followed and the large Bausch and Lomb Company was formed.

 The monocle, which was first called an "eye-ring", was initially introduced in England in the early 19th century; although it had been developed in Germany during the 18th century.
 A young Austrian named Johann Friedrich Voigtländer studied optics in London and took the monocle idea back to Germany with him.
 He started making monocles in Vienna about 1814 and the fashion spread and took particularly strong roots in Germany and in Russia.
 The first monocle wearers were upper-class gentlemen, which may account for the aura of arrogance the monocle seemed to confer on the wearer.
 After World War I, the monocle fell into disrepute, its downfall in the allied sphere hastened, no doubt, by its association with the German military.